BIGJRA/BIGJRA.github.io/reborn.md

 Emerge on the other side and go down the slide.
 Grab a hidden *Synthetic Seed* and go down the next slide.
 Here a guy will tell you about the password *nodamageroll*.
 Grab a hidden *Red Shard* and enter the next cave.
 Follow the path through to the outside.
 The next area will have a hidden *Sticky Barb* and *Full Heal*, and a *Poison Barb* to the right.
 Enter the next cave entrance.

-Interact with both canisters to make the bookshelf in the back get moved over.
-Inside the next room you can find a hidden *Sun Stone*.
+Interact with both canisters to move the bookshelf at the top, revealing a secret room.
+Inside it, you can find a hidden *Sun Stone*.

 Inside the room to the left, you can use an Odd Keystone if you've found one via mining to get **Spiritomb**.
 The second room contains *TM66 Payback*.
 Prepare yourself and enter the third room.